Exile: Literature

 In ancient Rome, the Roman Senate had the power to declare the exile to individuals, families or even entire regions.
 One of the Roman victims was the poet Ovid, who lived during the reign of Augustus.
-He was forced to leave Rome and move away to the city of Tomis on the Black Sea, now Constanta.
+He was forced to leave Rome and move away to the city of Tomis on the Black Sea, now Constanța.
 There he wrote his famous work Tristia (Sorrows) about his bitter feelings in exile.

 Another, at least in a temporary exile, was Dante.